Jiaozi

+A Japanese variety of jiaozi is referred to as gyōza.
+Jiaozi was introduced to Japan by the return of millions of Japanese colonizers from China following the end of World War II (specifically the Second Sino-Japanese War).
+In the West, pan-fried jiaozi or jianjiao may be referred to as potstickers, derived from the Chinese word guōtiē (鍋貼 (pot stick)).
+However, this is a misnomer, as "potsticker" in its original usage in northern China refers to a specific type of dumpling which is considered distinct from the jiaozi.

 Origin and custom

-In China, there are several different folk stories explaining the origin of jiaozi and its name.
+In China, several folk stories explain the origin of jiaozi and its name.

 Traditionally, jiaozi were thought to be invented during the era of the Eastern Han (AD 25–220) by Zhang Zhongjing who was a great practitioner of traditional Chinese medicine.
 Jiaozi were originally referred to as "tender ears" (嬌耳) because they were used to treat frostbitten ears.
-Zhang Zhongjing was on his way home during wintertime, when he found many common people had frostbitten ears, because they did not have warm clothes and sufficient food.
+Zhang Zhongjing was on his way home during wintertime when he saw that many common people had frostbitten ears, because they did not have warm clothes and sufficient food.
 He treated these poor people by stewing lamb, black pepper, and some warming medicines in a pot, chopped them, and used them to fill small dough wrappers.
 He boiled these dumplings and gave them with the broth to his patients, until the coming of the Chinese New Year.
-In order to celebrate the New Year as well as recovering from frostbitten ears, people imitated Zhang's recipe to make Jiao'er.
+In order to celebrate the New Year as well as recovering from frostbitten ears, people imitated Zhang's recipe to make tender ears.

-Other theories suggest that jiaozi may have derived from dumplings in Western Asia.
 In the Western Han dynasty (206 BC – AD 9) jiaozi (餃子) were called jiaozi (角子).
 During the Three Kingdoms period (AD 220–280), the book Guangya by Zhang Yi mentions jiaozi.
 Yan Zhitui during the Northern Qi dynasty (AD 550–577) wrote: "Today the jiaozi, shaped like a crescent moon, is a common food in the world."
 Six Dynasties Turfan tombs contained dumplings.
 Later in the Tang dynasty (AD 618–907), jiaozi become more popular, called Bian Shi (扁食).
 Chinese archaeologists have found a bowl of jiaozi in the Tang dynasty tombs in Turpan.
 7th or 8th century dumplings and wontons were found in Turfan.